 - Insufficient collar padding

 - Little structure could lead to loss of shape over time

 Buying a good pair of walking shoes isn’t anywhere near as easy as it used to be since there are so many different options available today.
 Your primary focus then should be on comfort and intended use, as you don’t want a pair that doesn’t adequately serve your needs.
 This buyer’s guide will look at some of the things you should look out for when buying your walking shoes.

 1. Type of Use

-Type of use is perhaps the most crucial aspect to consider since buying a functional pair of shoes is far more important than purchasing one that simply looks good.
-So, first, determine where you intend to use the shoes, whether it’ll be everyday use, casual weekend use, running, gym use or for work.
+Type of use is perhaps the most crucial aspect to consider since buying a functional pair of shoes is far more critical than purchasing ones that simply look good.
+So, first, determine where you intend to use the shoes, whether it’ll be everyday use, casual weekend use, running, gym use, or for work.
 That will help you establish which shoes are most appropriate, and then start looking at the different features they offer so that you can compare them to other shoes that are available.

 For example, runners will want sports styled shoes with a significant amount of cushioning in the midsole for shock absorption as well as a slight curve on the heel and tip of the shoe for increased ease of movement.
 Casual weekend shoe enthusiasts, on the other hand, may consider style and convenience over worrying about the level of impact on the joints as they don’t plan on partaking in any strenuous activities.

 2. Pronation Type